BeverlyFigueroa/Projects/index.md

 ### Education

 I recently received my Cybersecurity Essentials Certificate of Proficiency from Weber State University.
-I currently am finishing up my Associate of Applied Science in Cybersecurity & Network Management Technology from Weber State University, with an expected graduation date of April 2024, and plan on receiving my Bachelor of Science in April 2025.
+I currently am finishing up my Associate of Applied Science in Cybersecurity & Network Management Technology from Weber State University, and plan on receiving my Bachelor of Science in April 2025.

 ### Professional Experience